- Professor at University of Illinois Urbana-Champaign

-The way to achieve meaningful media reform, says McChesney, is to make government the chief benefactor of all media and high-tech infrastructure.
-Toward that end, he advocates a $35 billion annual “public works” program for the press that would include, among other reforms: a “News AmeriCorps” for out-of-work journalists; a “Citizenship News Voucher” to funnel taxpayer funds to struggling media entities; massive subsidies for journalism schools; corporate welfare for newspapers; and government control over the press and its infrastructure.
-He also calls for the creation of a “Public Media Trust Fund,” which would raise money to fund government-run media by imposing steep taxes on Internet connections, mobile phones, and all manner of electronic devices.
+The way to achieve meaningful media reform, said McChesney in 2010, would be to make government the chief benefactor of all media and high-tech infrastructure.
+Toward that end, he advocated a $35 billion annual “public works” program for the press that would include, among other reforms: a “News AmeriCorps” for out-of-work journalists; a “Citizenship News Voucher” to funnel taxpayer funds to struggling media entities; massive subsidies for journalism schools; corporate welfare for newspapers; and government control over the press and its infrastructure.
+He also called for the creation of a “Public Media Trust Fund,” which would raise money to fund government-run media by imposing steep taxes on Internet connections, mobile phones, and all manner of electronic devices.

 “At the moment,” said McChesney in August 2009, “the battle over [N]etwork [N]eutrality is not to completely eliminate the telephone and cable companies.
 We are not at that point yet.
 But the ultimate goal is to get rid of the media capitalists in the phone and cable companies and to divest them from control.”

 The Barack Obama administration, meanwhile, was highly receptive to McChesney's ideas on media reform and Net Neutrality.
 In 2010, Obama's Federal Trade Commission (FTC) held a workshop series titled “How Will Journalism Survive the Internet Age?”
-Further, the FTC released Potential Policy Recommendations to Support the Reinvention of Journalism, a 47-page discussion draft that reproduces a number of McChesney's proposals almost verbatim.
+Further, the FTC released Potential Policy Recommendations to Support the Reinvention of Journalism, a 47-page discussion draft that reproduced a number of McChesney's proposals almost verbatim.
 McChesney himself was invited to deliver a major address at an FTC event on these issues.

 McChesney, who has written or edited 23 books, is currently a professor in the Department of Communication at the University of Illinois at Urbana-Champaign.
 He is also an advisory board member of Fairness & Accuracy in Reporting, and a board of directors member of Free Speech TV, the Independent Media Center, and Norman Solomon's Institute for Public Accuracy.
 For a comprehensive list of McChesney's additional affiliations, click here.

 For more information on Robert McChesney, click here.